MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-authoring-concepts.md

 author: maggiesMSFT
 ms.author: maggies
 ---
-# Report Authoring Concepts (Report Builder and SSRS)
+# Report authoring concepts in Power BI Report Builder
   This section briefly defines some key concepts used to describe paginated reports  in the Report Builder and Report Designer documentation.